 Myths and facts about cataracts

-Eye drops can dissolve cataracts: Cataract formation is the natural process of eye's aging process.
+1. Eye drops can dissolve cataracts: Cataract formation is the natural process of eye's aging.
 Cataracts are not a substance; hence they cannot be dissolved by any eye drops.

-Cataracts grow back: Cataracts do not grow again.
+3. Cataracts do not grow back: Cataracts do not grow again.
 Although patients may develop a secondary and different cataract.
-This can be easily treated with a laser, painless surgery.
+This can be easily treated with a laser surgery which is usually painless.